 Indoor Arenas

-For those days when it’s too warm or too cold to skate outside, there are also a number of indoor arenas in Calgary with public skating.
-The City of Calgary runs several of these arenas and they sometimes have free skating on statutory holidays in the fall and winter.
-But there are lots of community-run indoor arenas, as well, so do a search for your area.
+For those days when it’s too warm or too cold to skate outside, there are also some indoor arenas in Calgary with public skating.
+The City of Calgary runs several of these arenas, and they sometimes have free skating on statutory holidays in the fall and winter.
+But there are lots of community-run indoor arenas, as well, so search for your area.
 You’ll also find rinks at many recreation centres.
 You can get started with this Arena Guide, but note that some of the locations on this map are outdoors.

-You can also access public skating at the Olympic Oval and they sometimes offer Toonie Skate Mondays, where you can skate the Olympic Oval from 6 to 8 pm every Monday evening for just a toonie.
-Be sure to check ahead about these dates, as there are black-out dates.
+You can also find public skating at the Olympic Oval, and they sometimes offer Toonie Skate Mondays, where you can skate the Olympic Oval from 6 to 8 PM every Monday for just a toonie.
+Be sure to check ahead about these dates, as there are blackout dates.

 Happy skating, Calgary!